Mobile TeleSystems Public Joint Stock (NYSE:MBT) Shares Sold by Legal & General Group Plc

-Legal & General Group Plc trimmed its stake in shares of Mobile TeleSystems Public Joint Stock (NYSE:MBT) by 1.2% in the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+Legal & General Group Plc reduced its holdings in Mobile TeleSystems Public Joint Stock (NYSE:MBT) by 1.2% in the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The firm owned 3,101,286 shares of the Wireless communications provider’s stock after selling 37,846 shares during the quarter.
-Legal & General Group Plc owned about 0.31% of Mobile TeleSystems Public Joint Stock worth $28,718,000 as of its most recent filing with the Securities and Exchange Commission.
+Legal & General Group Plc owned about 0.31% of Mobile TeleSystems Public Joint Stock worth $28,718,000 at the end of the most recent quarter.

-A number of other institutional investors also recently bought and sold shares of the business.
-JPMorgan Chase & Co. lifted its holdings in shares of Mobile TeleSystems Public Joint Stock by 208.1% in the 2nd quarter.
-JPMorgan Chase & Co. now owns 1,917,289 shares of the Wireless communications provider’s stock valued at $17,755,000 after buying an additional 1,294,906 shares during the period.
-Capital Fund Management S.A. lifted its holdings in shares of Mobile TeleSystems Public Joint Stock by 9.2% in the 2nd quarter.
-Capital Fund Management S.A. now owns 364,319 shares of the Wireless communications provider’s stock valued at $3,374,000 after buying an additional 30,812 shares during the period.
-Connor Clark & Lunn Investment Management Ltd. lifted its holdings in shares of Mobile TeleSystems Public Joint Stock by 39.4% in the 2nd quarter.
-Connor Clark & Lunn Investment Management Ltd. now owns 662,975 shares of the Wireless communications provider’s stock valued at $6,139,000 after buying an additional 187,385 shares during the period.
-Commonwealth Equity Services LLC lifted its holdings in shares of Mobile TeleSystems Public Joint Stock by 10.4% in the 2nd quarter.
-Commonwealth Equity Services LLC now owns 37,851 shares of the Wireless communications provider’s stock valued at $350,000 after buying an additional 3,555 shares during the period.
-Finally, Great West Life Assurance Co.
-Can lifted its holdings in shares of Mobile TeleSystems Public Joint Stock by 25.1% in the 2nd quarter.
-Great West Life Assurance Co.
-Can now owns 546,101 shares of the Wireless communications provider’s stock valued at $5,056,000 after buying an additional 109,498 shares during the period.
-21.19% of the stock is owned by institutional investors.
+Several other institutional investors and hedge funds have also bought and sold shares of MBT.
+Checchi Capital Advisers LLC raised its holdings in Mobile TeleSystems Public Joint Stock by 11.5% during the second quarter.
+Checchi Capital Advisers LLC now owns 14,125 shares of the Wireless communications provider’s stock worth $131,000 after purchasing an additional 1,458 shares during the last quarter.
+Oppenheimer & Co.
+Inc. raised its holdings in Mobile TeleSystems Public Joint Stock by 14.8% during the second quarter.
+Oppenheimer & Co.
+Inc. now owns 21,830 shares of the Wireless communications provider’s stock worth $202,000 after purchasing an additional 2,810 shares during the last quarter.
+Sumitomo Mitsui DS Asset Management Company Ltd raised its holdings in Mobile TeleSystems Public Joint Stock by 9.7% during the second quarter.
+Sumitomo Mitsui DS Asset Management Company Ltd now owns 34,000 shares of the Wireless communications provider’s stock worth $314,000 after purchasing an additional 3,000 shares during the last quarter.
+American Century Companies Inc. raised its holdings in Mobile TeleSystems Public Joint Stock by 5.4% during the second quarter.
+American Century Companies Inc. now owns 59,867 shares of the Wireless communications provider’s stock worth $554,000 after purchasing an additional 3,076 shares during the last quarter.
+Finally, Krane Funds Advisors LLC raised its holdings in Mobile TeleSystems Public Joint Stock by 900.0% during the first quarter.
+Krane Funds Advisors LLC now owns 3,480 shares of the Wireless communications provider’s stock worth $29,000 after purchasing an additional 3,132 shares during the last quarter.
+21.19% of the stock is owned by institutional investors and hedge funds.

-The company also recently disclosed a dividend, which will be paid on Tuesday, October 12th.
-Investors of record on Tuesday, October 12th will be issued a dividend of $0.237 per share.
-The ex-dividend date of this dividend is Friday, October 8th.
-This is a boost from Mobile TeleSystems Public Joint Stock’s previous dividend of $0.19.
-Mobile TeleSystems Public Joint Stock’s payout ratio is currently 81.05%.
+The business also recently declared a dividend, which will be paid on Tuesday, October 12th.
+Shareholders of record on Tuesday, October 12th will be given a dividend of $0.237 per share.
+This is an increase from Mobile TeleSystems Public Joint Stock’s previous dividend of $0.19.
+The ex-dividend date is Friday, October 8th.
+Mobile TeleSystems Public Joint Stock’s dividend payout ratio (DPR) is presently 81.05%.

 Mobile TeleSystems PJSC engages in the provision of mobile, fixed-line and digital services.
 It offers wireless Internet access and fixed voice, broadband, and pay-TV.
 The firm operates through the following segments: Russia Convergent, Moscow Fixed Line, Ukraine, MTS Bank and Other.
 The Russia Convergent segment represents the results of mobile and fixed line operations, which encompasses services rendered to customers across regions of Russia, including voice and data services, transmission, broadband, pay-TV and various value-added services and retail operations.